lionkor/lionkor/README.md

 All my hobby projects are on this github; the good, the bad and the ugly.

-*My profile picture was taken in North Ossetia-Alania.*
+*My profile picture was taken in North Ossetia-Alania, Russia, 2022.*

 ### Currently Active Projects